 9.)
 Burrowing owls have been known to live in prairie dog burrows and also hunt with poop!

 10.)
 Owls are nocturnal, which means they are active at night.
 That is when they hunt.
 This is one reason they have such large eyes.

 11.)
 Owls seldomly drink water.
 They get most of the hydration they need from their prey.
 It is rare to see an owl drinking water; however, you might see them taking a bath.

 12.)
 Owls don’t chew their food, due to lacking teeth.
 This is why they swallow their prey whole and then vomit out the hair and feathers in what is known as a pellet.

 13.)
 Owls can actually make many different sounds.
 They are able to screech, hiss, and even growl!
 See, they don’t always just hoot.

 14.)
 Owls are sexually dimorphic.
 The females are larger and more aggressive, I might add, than the males.

 15.)
-The largest owls are the Eurasian eagle-owl and the Blakiston’s fish owl (Bubo blakistoni), they can reach weight of around 4.5 kilograms (10 pounds!) and a wingspan of 2 meters (6.6 feet)!
+The largest owls are the Eurasian eagle-owl and the Blakiston’s fish owl (Bubo blakistoni), they can reach weight of around 10 pounds and a wingspan of 6.6 feet!